-5. Is Fiduciary e-file Mandatory?

 Fiduciaries are not included in the individual e-file mandate at this time.
 We will reevaluate the fiduciary e-file program at the end of 2017 for potential inclusion in the mandate beginning in January 2018.
 For more information about the IRS mandate, see Tax Return Preparers Must Use IRS e-file.

 6. What are the benefits of Fiduciary e-file?

-- Opportunity to correct errors - The e-file program checks returns and stand-alone EFW payments for common error conditions before we process them.
-Explanations are provided that pinpoint the location of the error in the return.
-This provides you the opportunity to correct the return and avoid a notice.
+- Opportunity to correct errors - Since the e-file program checks returns and stand-alone EFW payments for common error conditions before we process them, you have the opportunity to correct the return or EFW payment and avoid a notice later.

 - Year-round return filing - the Fiduciary e-file system is available year-round.

-#### Edited text